6 min read

 Provide Informal Communication Tools

-Informal communication tools such as Slack or Teams, where teammates can share quick updates, collaborate on a task, troubleshoot roadblocks, and celebrate wins, can increase team communication, cohesion, and effort.
+Informal communication tools such as NuovoTeam PTT, Slack, or Teams, where teammates can share quick updates, collaborate on a task, troubleshoot roadblocks, and celebrate wins, can increase team communication, cohesion, and effort.
 In addition, it was found that 75% of employees prefer to interact with colleagues as they would a friend, making these tools essential for teamwork.

 Lead Productive Team Meetings